 Spinal stenosis is narrowing of the spinal canal that runs along your spine and houses the spinal cord.
-The resulting pressure on your spinal cord and nerves can cause pain, numbness and weakness.
+The resulting pressure on your spinal cord can cause nerve pain, numbness and weakness.

-There are two types, lumbar spinal stenosis — the most common — and cervical spinal stenosis.
+The two types most common types of spinal stenosis are lumbar spinal stenosis — the most common — and cervical spinal stenosis.

 Lumbar Spinal Stenosis

 This type of spinal stenosis affects the lower part of the spine.
-Symptoms include back pain and numbness, tingling or weakness in a foot or leg.
+Symptoms include back pain and numbness, weakness or tingling the legs or feet.

 Leg pain or cramping may also occur.
 This may be mistaken for claudication, a symptom of peripheral artery disease (PAD), that causes leg pain or cramping while walking or exercising, but goes away while resting.
 PAD is a serious vascular condition that reduces blood flow to the legs.